 Applicants must be enrolled in Year 1 of the BEng or MEng programme at Cardiff University.

-The successful candidate will be chosen based on the best entry qualifications as determined by the School of Engineering Director of Recruitment and Admissions.
+The successful candidate will be chosen based on the best entry qualifications as determined by the School of Engineering's Director of Recruitment and Admissions.

 The successful applicant will be determined in week 5 of the autumn semester.
-The student must be registered on one of the School’s programmes by that date.
+The student must be registered on one of the academic school’s programmes by that date.